MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ```
 ![iptables screenshot](../img/ip6tablesoutput.png)

 The IPv6 network interface is WIDE OPEN!!!
+So if a ssh service was running, it would be easily accessible using the IPv6 address.

-Let's fix it by setting the default policy on all chains to DROP.
+Let's fix this by setting the default policy on all IPv6 chains to DROP.

 ```bash
 sudo ip6tables -P INPUT DROP